David-Uy/CP3407-Project-DavidUy/user_stories/Initial_Backlog_Ideas.md

    - Estimate: 3 days
    - Priority: 20

+3. Login and SignUp
+   - As a user, I want to be able to login and sign up so that I can book a cleaning service.
+   - Estimate: 3 days
+   - Priority: 20

-3. View Booking Calendar
+4. View Booking Calendar
    - As a cleaner, I want to see my upcoming appointments, so I can manage my time.
    - Estimate: 4 days
    - Priority: 20

-4. Message Between Users
+5. Message Between Users
    - As a user, I want to chat with my cleaner before the job, so we can clarify details.
    - Estimate: 5 days
    - Priority: 30

-5. Secure Payment Integration (Mock)
+6. Secure Payment Integration (Mock)
    - As a user, I want to pay securely via the app, so I don’t have to use cash.
    - Estimate: 6 days
    - Priority: 20